mauriciosoares01/snippets/README.md

 - 2st option

-  Find the snippet folder of VS Code.
+  Find the snippet folder of VS Code and place the JSON file inside.
 In my computer was: Users > umbutech > Library > Application Support > Code > snippets

 ### Examples